pacelf/pacelf.phase3.jekyll/README.md

 #### Jekyll

-To serve the site locally or while developing the Jekyll datasets, layouts or includes;
+To simply serve the site locally and/or to see development changes to the Jekyll datasets, layouts or includes, run;

 ```shell
 bundle exec jekyll serve --watch --incremental
 ```

-This will list a localhost development server.
+This will output a localhost development server.

 To remove existing content in `_site`, which is where Jekyll builds to and serves from, run: